U.S. warns China not to attempt Crimea-style action in Asia

 Russel said the retaliatory sanctions imposed on Russia by the United States, the European Union and others should have a "chilling effect on anyone in China who might contemplate the Crimea annexation as a model."

-This was especially so given the extent of China's economic interdependence with the United States and its Asia neighbours, Russel said.
+This was especially so given the extent of China's economic interdependence with the United States and its Asia neighbors, Russel said.

-Chinese Foreign Ministry spokesman Hong Lei, asked about Russel's comments, said he was confusing two different issues.

-"No matter whether the Ukraine issue or the South China Sea issue, China has many times expressed its position.
-Why must this U.S. official mention the two issues in the same breath, and obstinately say these things about China?"
-Hong told a daily news briefing on Friday.

-"The president of the United States and the Obama administration is firmly committed to honouring our defence commitments to our allies," he said.
+"The president of the United States and the Obama administration is firmly committed to honoring our defense commitments to our allies," he said.

 He said he hoped the fact that the Philippines had filed a case against China on Sunday at an arbitration tribunal in The Hague would encourage China to clarify and remove the ambiguity surrounding its own claims.